Amelia Boone, a Great Athlete And an Apple Attorney

 - Three-time winner of the 24-hour World's Toughest Mudder

-- Golden ticket winner out of the Sean O'Brien 100k, giving her entry into the vaulted Western
+- Golden ticket winner out of the Sean O'Brien 100k, giving her entry into the vaunted Western States endurance run

-- Three-time finisher of the Death Race, a grueling 30+ hour course through brutal terrain in sub-freezing temps with unknown obstacles and no predetermined end time
+- Three-time finisher of the Death Race, a grueling 30+-hour course through brutal terrain in sub-freezing temperatures with unknown obstacles and no predetermined end time

 - Numerous podium finishes in a long list of grinding competitions